November 29, 2019 (updated September 24, 2020)

 20. Do what I've done in teaching: have an 8x11 page with what you need to always remember in advance of speaking to an audience: 1.
 Speak slowly, and 2.
 Pray.
 My daughter suggested a third one for me: 3.
 Smile.
 She says my smile is good; if yours isn't don't do it.

 21. Think about replying to rude comments about your opponents.
 A friend noted that after I published an essay in the Unz Review calling for Provost Lauren Robel to be fired, the very first reader comment was a derogatory remark about her personal appearance, and that I ought to reply to that comment.
-So I did that, having my wife and daughter select comments that needed admonishment.
+So I did, having my wife and daughter select comments that needed admonishment.
 This also teaches manners to the Internet crowd, many of whom have never heard of them.

 22. In advance, if you know that you might be a target, prepare a short, 100-400 word statement of “What it means for me to be a Christian” (or Moslem, or Conservative, or Black Woman).
 Link to this prominently from your controversy webpage.